pritkathrotiya/TheNews45-Blogger-APK/README.md

 - Original website https://thenews45.blogspot.com/

-- Note: This apk not bulid using android webview widget. if you show use of webview widget in this website than go to this repository TheNew45_WebView
+- Note: This apk not bulid using android webview widget.